VegaDeftwing/OpGuidesHugoSrc/content/Phil/basic.md

 The classical division by the ancient Greeks created a branch of philosophy known as *epistemology*.
 This branch is focused on the question of what constitutes knowledge and how we gain it.
 In other words, *how do we know* what we know?

 There have been many answers to this question in western thought, but the dominant answer is a rubric created by Plato: the justified true belief.
-It is a simple three part test: is it an explainable and actionable belief, is that belief justified by evidence, and is it true (in a logical or absolute sense)?
+It is a simple three part test:

+1. Is it an explainable and actionable belief?
+2. Is that belief justified by evidence?
+3.  is it true (in a logical or absolute sense)?

 If so, that's knowledge.
 A true belief without justification is vacuous logic, not knowledge.
 A justified belief that is untrue is pure sophistry or an error, not knowledge.
 An observation about the world without any belief about it is a fact, not knowledge.

 This rubric has held sway for over two millennia, and remains at the foundation of a lot of western culture.
 It is the way lots of people think they know things, and is hiding underneath popular philosophies and ideologies.
 It is also used in theology and religious studies extensively.